Here are some of the most frequently-asked questions about reports and administering agents and teams.

 If you want the inside scoop on individual agents, click the agent’s name from either the Usage report above or the Follow-up report shown below.
 You’ll see their marketing activities, how many contacts they have in the system, how healthy their pipeline is, and more.

-And last but not least, if you want to compare how your agents are doing at lead follow-up, click Follow up under Report.
+If you want to compare how your agents are doing at lead follow-up, click Follow up under Report.
 You’ll see how many they have (or haven’t) followed up with and how long it typically takes them.

 The Summary report gives you the big picture on agent usage and lead follow-up.